stefanuros/TTCServiceAlerts/README.md

 ## Future Plans

-The current stage is finishing off the initial version of the app.
+~~The first stage is finishing off the initial version of the app.
 This version will display the information for the user.
-This stage was meant for getting the visuals up and running and to teach me about flutter and about using the Twitter API.
+This stage was meant for getting the visuals up and running and to teach me about flutter and about using the Twitter API.~~

 The second state will be to move the Twitter API Calls to a server.
 This server is then what the app will query to get the twitter information.
 This solves the issue that the Twitter API has a limit on the number of requests in 15 minutes.

+State three is the add filtering to the app feed.
+The filtering would allow you to select only the lines that interest you, and only the relevant cards would be displayed to you.

-Finally, stage 3 is to use the new back end server to generate push notifications for users using Firebase (subject to change) to send the notifications.
+Stage four is to use the new back end server to generate push notifications for users using Firebase (subject to change) to send the notifications.
 The current version would not be able to generate notifications when the app is closed.
 Having the back end server solves this issue.
 The notifications will be customizable